 Tourism represents one of the main activities, with over 2 million tourists per year, mainly for business, beaches, and commerce.
 Most of the tourists come from the US, Canada, Europe, Central America, and South America.

 The financial sector is one of the main economic activities of the country.
 Panama's banking industry is the most modern and largest of Latin America with one of the strictest banking and financial laws worldwide.
-In addition, its territorial tax regime and freedom of

 Tax treaties Map